BaseMax/HistoricalEncryption/README.md

 # Historical Encryption

+Two Historical Encryption which used in past, refer to history of mathematics.
+Powered by JS, you can run it at browsers!

-My education field is pure mathematics and i studied about **Historical mathematics**.
+> My education field is pure mathematics and i studied about **Historical mathematics**.
 In past people used mathematics for **encryption** the letter text or message.
 But it was not much complex such as nowdays.

 They used two different way: